touka-tt/jpohr/index_en.md

 * Written by.
   * Takayuki Tominaga
   * [@touka_tt](https://twitter.com/touka_tt)
+* English translation by.
+  * BrainShit
 * Writing Date
   * 01.05.2020
 * Updated Date
   * 14.05.2020
 ---

 ## Abstract
-* With Corona's recent absence from club events, it's unlikely that events will resume any time soon, even if the urgent call for restraint is lifted in May
+* Due to the recent corona impact, club events have been completely stopped, and even if the urgent stay at home request is lifted in May, it is unlikely that club events will resume immediately.
 * When we tried to build the infrastructure for another distribution event, I found out that there is nothing we can't do, although it will cost some money.
   * It is well known that there are many engineers among hardcore and breakcore artists, and although there are many technical difficulties, the hurdle of implementation may actually be low because all of them are highly IT literate.
 * There are online parties abroad like OHR(https://www.facebook.com/ohr.party/), but there are no similar parties in Japan